 From a practical standpoint, it’s not uncommon for an employee to have several tranches of incentive stock options.
 These tranches form as stock options are exercised at different points in time.

-Often, these tranches will have difference grant prices, different exercise prices, and different spreads between the two.
-These different prices may create opportunity.
+Often, these tranches have difference exercise prices, different fair market values at exercise prices, and different spreads between the two.
+These different prices may create a tax planning opportunity.

-Let’s explore a hypothetical example (assuming all transactions will meet the standard for a qualified disposition).
+Let’s explore a hypothetical example (assuming all transactions will meet the standard for a qualifying disposition):

 If the goal is to maximize the tax credit available upon final sale, it may make sense to sell the tranche of options that included the highest AMT bargain element upon initial exercise.
-Or to put it another way, sell the tranche of shares that included the highest prepayment of taxes.
+Or to put it another way, you might want to sell the tranche of shares that included the highest prepayment of taxes.

-In our example, the highest prepayment of taxes is on the tranche of shares with the largest spread between the grant price and the FMV at exercise.
+In our example, the highest prepayment of taxes is on the tranche of shares with the largest spread between the exercise price and the FMV at exercise.
 That’s the one with the highest bargain element.

-Looking at the chart above, the tranche with the highest AMT impact upon exercise was likely tranche 1, where the grant price is $5 and the exercise price is $25.
-Using our same tax sample from above, tranche 1 has the opportunity to accelerate $26,000 in tax, as opposed to tranche 4, which will only accelerate $6,500.
+Looking at the chart above, the tranche with the highest AMT impact upon exercise was likely tranche 1, where the exercise price is $5 and the FMV at exercise is $50.
+Using our same tax sample from above, tranche 1 has the opportunity to accelerate $58,500 in tax, as opposed to tranche 4, which will only accelerate $39,000.

 But as you can see, the decision regarding which shares to sell on the back end is equally important.

 Even further, a final sale of incentive stock options will create a cash inflow.
 What to do with the cash inflow created from liquidating concentrated equity is another massive decision in and of itself, but it creates an opportunity for you to leverage — if you plan appropriately and strategically.

 Tax services are not offered through, or supervised by Lincoln Investment, or Capital Analysts.